 They are employed by power generation plants, electrical power utilities, heavy oil upgraders and gas processing plants, manufacturing plants, mines, hospitals, universities and government and commercial establishments.

-In 2019, the average annual wage range for full-time power engineers or process operators in Saskatchewan was $45,760 - $114,400 according to the Saskatchewan Ministry of the Economy.
+In 2022, the wage estimates for power engineers or process operators in Saskatchewan was $27.07-$59.00 per hour, according to the Saskatchewan Ministry of Immigration and Career Training.
 Employees may earn more or less depending on their employer, location, size of company, level of training, experience and hours worked.